brainlife/docs/docs/cli/group.md

 ```

-You run the whole script which generates the output HTML
+You can run this script and capture the output to generate HTML file.
+You can then open it with your browser.

 ```bash
 ./script.py > output.html
 ```

-You can then open this html file on your browser.

 ![group](/docs/img/group.png)